 Doing Business in Connecticut is a guide to economic development opportunities in Connecticut.
-Doing Business in Connecticut is a program under the DECD in supervision of the Connecticut Department of Economic and Community Development.
+Doing Business in Connecticut is a program under the supervision of the Connecticut Department of Economic and Community Development.
 The agency promotes economic development by supporting startups and small businesses, providing them with business resources and tools.

 Hartford Public Library is a virtual library that provides information, programs, access to technology, referrals, and other useful materials to help entrepreneurs thrive.
-The library also has a list of organizations that can assist entrepreneurs as they start their small business.
+The library also has a list of organizations that can assist entrepreneurs as they start their small businesses.

 CTNext is an innovation ecosystem in Connecticut that supports startups and entrepreneurs by allowing them to gain access to business resources and tools, guidance and networking opportunities so they can start on the right track and accelerate the success of their venture.

 Stamford Innovation Center